pdxjohnny/an-interpretation-of-texts/README.md

 # God has no name

-> TODO align to Open Religion Spec v1.0.0
+> TODO align to Open Religion Spec v1.0.0.
+Idea's are free (public domain) for iteration by whomever.
+Fork and commit.

 Nhialism is great, its a blank check.
 However,its more fun if there's a story, so hence religion.